 eduroam® is the secure, world-wide roaming access service developed for the international research and education community.
 This service allows all Rutgers University students, faculty, and staff to take advantage of free and secure wireless service when visiting an eduroam member university, and allows visitors from member universities wireless access when visiting Rutgers.

 To use the wired connection on your personal computer in the residential halls, follow the steps below:

 1. Plug one end of your Ethernet cable into the Ethernet port on your computer.

 2. Plug the other end into the Ethernet jack in the wall.
 The jack is usually black and labeled with a number and the letter “D”.

 3. Visit resnet.rutgers.edu to check your device configuration or download the installer (NetID/Password required).

-Students can access SAS, SPSS, Matlab, Stata, and other applications from home and on campus via a browser, using apps.camden.rutgers.edu.
+Students can use the Apps server to access SAS, SPSS, Matlab, Stata, and other applications from home and on campus via a browser, using apps.camden.rutgers.edu.

 Simple infections can be remedied at our Help Desk free of charge.
 Assistance is available by appointment only.
-Please contact the Help Desk at (856) 225-6274 for more information or to schedule an appointment.
+Please contact the OIT-Camden Help Desk for information or to schedule an appointment.

 Students can obtain free and discounted software through the University Software Portal.
 Titles such as ChemBioOffice, EndNote, OrginLab, Mathematica, NVivo, Refworks, SAS, SPSS, Symantec Antivirus, WebDrive.
 Most major credit cards and personal checks are accepted.
 Visit software.rutgers.edu.

-Every Spring, OIT-Camden Computing Services holds a hiring drive for student workers.
+Every Spring, OIT-Camden holds a hiring drive for student workers.